Inclusion Support

 |

-The support services can include:
+SCU's Inclusion support services may include:

-- assessment and provision of advice on reasonable adjustments
+- Advice and assistance with reasonable adjustments

-- provision of inclusive technology and software
+- Access to inclusive technology and software

-- provision of specialised equipment
+- Provision of specialised equipment

-What to complete prior to the appointment
+What to complete prior to a Registration or Learning Access Plan review appointment

 -